Gigitsu/torchpress/blogs/deep_learning_with_torch.md

 Deep Learning with Torch: Aproaches
 ==========================

-Now it is a month that I'm playing with Torch and Lua to define Deep Learning algorithms and I want to share my fealing and suggestions on it.
+Now it is a month that I'm playing with Torch and Lua to define Deep Learning algorithms and I want to share my feelings and suggestions on it.

 ### Introduction